ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

             number in the link, and delete this bold sentence.**
 .. contents::

-This is a meta-proposal to change the proposal format and process.
+This is a meta-proposal to out an a change to the process on an experimental basis.
 We currently propose changes to an *implicit* state, the current design which is a roll-up of GHC and all unimplemented, accepted proposals.
-Instead, we should propose changes to an *explicit* design document, which is a copy of the GHC User's Guide known as the "Aspirational User's Guide".
+Instead, we should make that state *explicit* by codifying excepted proposals in a design document, which is a copy of the GHC User's Guide known as the "Aspirational User's Guide".
-This will catch subtle design interactions earlier at proposal time rather than implementation design, and encourage holistic rather than piecemeal planning.
+This will catch subtle design interactions earlier than implementation design, and make it easier to evaluate new proposals against a known-to-all baseline.

 Motivation
 ----------